5F8575tree/study-notes-repo/figma.md

 Selecting an element within a frame can require multiple double-clicks depending on how 'deep' the item is within the frame.
 Instead, hover your mouse over the item you want to select, hold ctrl and click.

+If you have many items in a frame, and want them all selected, first select the frame that contains them and then press enter.

+You might want an item 'in between' frames.
+In this case, grab the item and start moving it on the canvas, then press the space bar and drop it in between the layers where you want it placed.

+# Design Tips

+In general, you want to work with the development in mind.
+So, it is far better to use a shade of color than to try and use a color with opacity.

 ## Community

 In the community tab you can see multiple plugins, templates, and other resources.
 To start with, you should learn the principles of web design before exploring the styles and fancy add-ons in the community tab.